Trent1048/Hangman/README.md

 A fun game of hangman you can play with your friends

-To play, clone/download the repository and click on run.bat
+To play, clone/download the repository and click on run.bat.
+Or go here https://repl.it/@TrentBultsma/Hangman to play the online version